-Historical maps showed the presence of coke ovens and railway siding as being present.
+Historical mapping showed the presence of coke ovens and railway siding within the site boundaries.

 Previous site investigation had highlighted the presence of “Blue Billy” contamination, spent oxide from the coking of coal and historical town Gas Purification.

-Envirotreat developed aa approved remediation strategy to enable reuse of treated on site.
+Envirotreat undertook appraisal of remedial options from which developed an approved remediation strategy to enable reuse of treated on site.
 The strategy was both commercially viable and shown not to impact / delay the overall program of works.

 The approved remediation strategy involved the excavation the contaminated soils and E-clay stabilisation to enable reuse on site.
-Treated / validated soils were used as fill material within the overall development.
+Following treatment and validation (by leachate testing), treated soils were reused onsite as suitable fill material as part of the overall development.